Under 13? Backseat and Buckle Up!

-Car crashes are a leading cause of deaths and injuries among New York State tweens (8-12 year olds).
-Most tweens seriously injured or killed in crashes were not using seat belts.
-They are also more likely to get hurt in a crash when riding in the front seat, even if buckled up.
+Car crashes are a leading cause of deaths and injuries among New York State tweens (8 to 12 year olds).
+Most tweens seriously injured or killed in crashes were not wearing seat belts.
+They are also more likely to get hurt in crashes when riding in the front seat.

-Tips to keep tweens safe in the car:
+What can parents do to keep tweens safe in the car?

 - Wait until everyone is buckled up before driving.

 - Tweens should only ride with adult drivers.
-Teen drivers are more likely to be involved in a crash and let tweens sit in the front seat.
-They are less likely to require everyone to buckle up.
+Teen drivers are more likely to be involved in a crash, more likely to let tweens sit in the front seat, and less likely to insist on seat belts.